<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1975694886019755&amp;ev=PageView&amp;noscript=1">

 With diversity in clinical trials positioned to become law, now is the time for drug and medical device companies to establish more inclusive processes.
 On the one hand, study protocols should be designed in collaboration with community stakeholders and provide a degree of accessibility that reduces the burden of participation.
 At the same time, there must be targeted recruitment and retention efforts to sustain participation.

 Research shows that 80% of delays in clinical trial timelines are caused by patient recruitment and retention.
-With the need to enroll a more representative participant pool, enrollment and engagement can become even more complex and labor intensive.
+With the need to enroll a more representative clinical trial participant pool, enrollment and engagement can become even more complex and labor intensive.

 At Remington-Davis, we have a proven track record of supporting customers with rapid study subject enrollment.
 With almost 16,000 volunteers in our database, we can help get clinical trials that meet current diversity standards up and running faster.
 We’re proud to have a 35% patient diversity rate.
 And with a 98% patient retention rate, you can be confident in our ability to keep patients engaged.